oxsannikova/sxo-snow-create-incident-from-ctr/README.md

 ## Setup instructions

 ### Step 1.
-Browse to your SecureX orchestration instance.
+Browse to your SecureX orchestration instance

 The URL will be a different depending on the region your account is in:
 US: https://securex-ao.us.security.cisco.com/orch-ui/workflows/